Hasimasi/ding/Installation-guide-for-Raspberry-Pi-with-Raspbian.md

 # First words
 Before beginning with this tutorial make sure you have the following at hand:
-* A Raspberry Pi 2 or 3 B with Raspbian or a device running Debian
+* A Raspberry Pi 2 or 3 B with Raspbian
-* At least 3 hours of time (on Pi, potentially far less on Debian depending on your machine)
+* At least 3 hours of time
 * Patience
 * Basic Knowledge on how to use the shell

-Please not that this guide needs different lines sometimes depending if you're on Raspbian or Debian.
-The parts where this is the case are specifically marked.
-Make sure you only run the commands for the environment you're running on.
-This whole guide was tested on Debian 8.
-Other versions may or may not be supported.

 # Installing sudo and git
 Since some debian distros don't come with sudo pre-installed we're gonna install it.